 - Analysis of Large Scale Social Networks

-Prospective Erasmus students should visit the Erasmus information website of the Department of Computer Science for information on the application process.
+Prospective Erasmus students should visit the Incoming information website of the Department of Computer Science for information on the application process.
 For general information about the Erasmus programme please go to the Erasmus website of TU Darmstadt.

 A report on the Erasmus experiences of an IT security student can be found on our German website.